ankitbioinfo/NiCo_Documentation/docs/tutorial0.rst

 .. code:: ipython3

     # Alternative 2
-    # The normalization function used from external functions
+    # The normalization using an external functions
-    # In the paper this functions was used
+    # In the manuscript, this functions was used

     temp_spatial=ad_spatial_common.copy()
     temp_seq=ad_seq_common.copy()